dscheerens/ngx-eager-provider-loader/README.md

 * You have marked the provider for eager loading with one of the following functions: `eagerProviderRegistration`, `eagerProvider`, or `eagerProviders`.
+When using AoT, instead of these functions, add a multi provider for the `EAGER_PROVIDER` token.
+* If you manually mark a provider for eager loading, either using the `eagerProviderRegistration` function or the `EAGER_PROVIDER` token, make sure that provider itself is also added to the providers list of the module (or imported modules).
-* The provider must not be marked for eager loading in a module that is lazy loaded.
+* The provider is marked for eager loading in a lazy loaded module that simply hasn't been loaded yet.
-* At least one of the modules that gets loaded on application startup adds the `EagerProviderLoaderModule` to the import list.
+* At least one of the modules that gets loaded on application startup adds `EagerProviderLoaderModule` to the import list.
+If you use lazy loaded modules, then those also need to import `EagerProviderLoaderModule`.